MhmdRyhn/aws-networking-infrastructure/README.md

-# aws-networking-infrastructure
+# AWS Networking Infrastructure
-This terraform module creates networking infrastructure like VPC, Subnet, Internet Gateway, Nat Gateway, Route Table, Routing Rules, Load Balancer etc.
+This terraform module creates networking infrastructure like VPC, Subnet, Internet Gateway, NAT Gateway, Route Table, Routing Rules etc.

+# Documentation
+Documentation of this module is inside **docs** directory, written using **Sphinx**.
+To generate **HTML**, enter into **docs** directory and then run the command `make html`.
+It will create static documentation found in *docs/build/html* directory.

 # Commands To Manipulate Resources